About Nuoc Cham (Vietnamese Dipping Sauce)

 Ingredients

-2 tbsp white vinegar
+2 tbsp Rice Vinegar

-2 tbsp freshly squeezed key lime juice
+2 tbsp Freshly squeezed lime juice

 2 tbsp Red Boat Fish Sauce

-3 cloves garlic – crushed and chopped
+3 cloves Garlic – smashed and chopped thinly

-2 tbsp honey
+2 tbsp Mild flavored honey (Check substitution above)

-1 Thai red chili – sliced thinly
+1 Thai red chili – sliced thinly (reduced if you can’t tolerate spicy)

 Directions

-- Combine all ingredients in a bowl and mix well.
+- Combine all ingredients in a bowl and mix well with a spoon.

 Recipe Video